ofgulban/flooding_brains/README.md

 Flooding brains project is just a script compilation for now.
 Therefore make sure to install each dependency to be able run the scripts.

 ## Guide
-TODO: Clarify more.
+### Prepare inputs for animation
-1. Get borders from a segmented image using `LN2_BORDERIZE`.
+1. Get borders from a segmentation file by running `prep-flooding_step-01_borders.py`.
-2. Get points on borders using `LN2_COLUMNS`.
+2. Get points on the borders by running: `prep-flooding_step-02_points.py`.
-3. Get geodesic distances from the points on the borders using `LN2_GEODISTANCE`.
+3. Get geodesic distances from the points on the borders by running: `prep-flooding_step-03_points.py`

+### Create animation frames
 4. Use `scripts/anim-flooding_step-1_prep.py` to find a nice viewing angle.
 5. Use `scripts/anim-flooding_step-2_render.py` for generating animation frames (png).

+### Compile frames into a movie
 6. Use `ffmpeg` script to convert the frames into movies (mp4).

 # Support